 - Blind or disabled, regardless of age

-- Are a U.S. citizen or a national, or another qualifying non-citizen
+- Are a U.S. citizen or another qualifying non-citizen

 How Your Earnings Can Affect Your Social Security Benefits

-There are many factors that can affect whether or not you can get benefits and how long you can get benefits for, and your earnings are one of them.
-When working while applying for Social Security Disability benefits, it is important to make sure you are not making more than the income threshold for each type of program.
+There are many factors that can affect whether or not you can get benefits and how long you can receive benefits.
+Your earnings are one of the factors.
+If you are working while applying for Social Security Disability benefits, it would be wise to keep your income below the income threshold for each type of program.

 Personal Injury Lawyer Near Me 828.286.3866

-If you are waiting to hear if you qualify for benefits, make sure to inform the Social Security Administration of any changes with your work.
+If you are waiting to hear if you qualify for disability benefits, make sure to inform the Social Security Administration of any changes to your work.
 The changes that need to be reported to the SSA include:

-- You start paying expenses for work because of your disability
+- You started paying expenses for work because of your disability

-You can report changes of work by phone, mail, or in person.
-Find your local office to get in contact to make these changes.
-If you need assistance, lawyers at our office can help you navigate this process.
+You can report changes to work by phone, mail, or in person.
+Find your local office to get in contact with them to make these changes.
+If you need assistance, a Social Security Disability lawyer can help you through this process.

 Social Security Work Incentives